tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 The jet engine is built around the CD4046.
 The arrangement of components was a meditative evening's work!
 The result has the piezo speaker forward, and power connections to the rear.
-I retained the trimpots for volume and noise/tone mix so that I could make fine adjustments after installation.
+I retained the trim pots for volume and noise/tone mix so that I could make fine adjustments after installation.

 ![build_jet_engine](./assets/build_jet_engine.jpg?raw=true)

-The navigation strobe circuit is two 555 timers and supporting components that installed to the rear.
+The navigation strobe circuit comprises two 555 timers and supporting components installed to the rear.
 Although there is enough room to use through-hole components, I switched to surface mount resistors and capacitors for this module (just because).

 Note: here's where I made an irreversible mistake: I tested the strobe circuit for basic operation before installation,